 CSE majors interested in KTH, ETH, EPFL, or Saarland should speak to a CSE advisor and attend the autumn information session.
 It’s helpful to plan about a year in advance of your exchange – for example, you should talk with an advisor early in your junior year if you want to go abroad in your senior year.

 The exchange info session covers the culture, academics, and logistics of an exchange.
-It’s an unstructured Q&A session with CSE faculty exchange coordinators, the CSE advisor exchange coordinator (Raven Alexander), former exchange participants, and current visiting students from our partner schools.
+It’s an unstructured Q&A session with CSE faculty exchange coordinators, the CSE advisor exchange coordinator (Jenifer Hiigli), former exchange participants, and current visiting students from our partner schools.
 This session is your opportunity to ask questions, hear about others' experiences, and learn about the application process.

 When to go: